 There are three areas to examine if your speakers aren't putting out audio.
 First, check the speaker wires for any damage or significant wear.
-Second, open the speaker cabinet and visually examine the speaker.
+Next, open the speaker cabinet and visually examine the speaker.
 If a speaker is blown out, there will be visual signs of damage along the outer edge.
-Third, connect the leads to a 9-volt battery and listen for a popping noise, which indicates the speaker is conducting electricity.

 Finding Sharp replacement parts at Sears PartsDirect

 You can type the model number of your broken Sharp equipment into the search bar above, or if you don't have the model number handy, you can use the category listings to narrow down your search.